The wolf (Canis lupus), also known as the grey wolf or gray wolf, is a large canine native to North America and Eurasia.

 The average male weight is 88 lb (40 kg), and the female weighs about 82 lb (30 kg).
 Grey wolves may measure up to 41 to 63 in (105 to 160 cm) in length and 31 to 33 in (80 to 85 cm) at shoulder height.

-It has a powerful and slender built with a sloping back, large descending rib cage, and a heavily muscled neck.
+It has a powerful, slender build with a sloping back, large descending rib cage, and heavily muscled neck.
 Nonetheless, the wolf is relatively close to other smaller Canis members, such as the golden jackal and the coyote, to reproduce and make a fertile hybrid.

 The marked fur of a grey wolf is usually brown, mottled white, black, and grey.
-Although some subspecies have an all-white fur that has been found in the arctic region.
+Although some subspecies have an all-white fur found in the Arctic region.

 The grey wolf legs are averagely longer than those of other Canids.
 This enables them to move swiftly and also overcome the snowy geographical range.
 The ears are triangular and relatively small.